Reecepbcups/local-interchain/README.md

 # If you rename the folder or move it, you need to `make install` the binary again.
 make install
 ```
+**Install on Windows**

+Follow [this guide](WINDOWS.md) to setup the Windows OS environment for installing local Interchain.

 ## Running

 - *(optional)* Edit `./configs/relayer.json`
-- Copy: `cp ./configs/chains.json ./configs/mytest1_chains.json`
+- Copy: `cp ./configs/chains.json ./configs/mytest1_ignored.json`
-- Run: `CONFIG=mytest1_chains.json local-ic`
+- Run: `CONFIG=mytest1_ignored.json local-ic`
-- Change directory `INSTALL_DIR=/root/example/local-interchain CONFIG=myother_chains.json local-ic`
+- Change directory `INSTALL_DIR=/root/example/local-interchain CONFIG=myother_ignored.json local-ic`

-*(Not using 'CONFIG' will default to `./configs/chains.json`.
+*(Not using 'CONFIG' will default to `./configs/base.json`.
 You can have as many chain configurations as you desire.
-Ending the file with `_chains.json` will ignore it from git)*
+Ending the file with `_ignored.json` will ignore it from git)*

 ---